jh-evans/readthedocs/README.rst

-The darien-project has its documentation hosted on [https://darien-project.readthedocs.io/en/latest/](Read the Docs).
+The darien-project has its documentation hosted on `Read the Docs <https://darien-project.readthedocs.io/en/latest/>`_